kongyew/greenplum-spark-connector/docs/create-database-table.rst

 =======================================

 This setupDB.sh script automatically creates default database and table(s).
+The script is located under `<src>/data/scripts/setupDB.sh`.

 1. Connect to the GPDB docker image
-The Greenplum DB cluster will be running at `docker_gpdb_1` with two segments.
+The Greenplum DB cluster will be running with this instance name: `docker_gpdb_1` with two segments.
 To access this docker instance, exec into a container:

 .. code-block:: bash